 “Without these videos, we would have gone to jail…”, says Fatouma’s son Makan Kebe.

-- The report received a special mention at the DIG Award 2021 (‘Investigative Medium’ category): “For the technical quality in an investigation on unjustified violence used by the police, convincingly proven by the frame-by-frame video.”
+- The film received a special mention at the DIG Awards 2021 (‘Investigative Medium’ category): “For the technical quality in an investigation on unjustified violence used by the police, convincingly proven by the frame-by-frame video.”